 - Small suitcase or bag as carry-on–it’ll be useful for all your weekend trips (low-cost airlines only permit small carry-on luggage without a fee)

-- Large suitcase permitted by the airline of your transatlantic flight–check the measurements and weight allowed on their webiste (or be ready to pay for extra weight or for a second suitcase)
+- Large suitcase permitted by the airline of your transatlantic flight–check the measurements and weight allowed on their website (or be ready to pay for extra weight or for a second suitcase)

-- Make two photocopies of all wallet or purse documents (college id card, ISIC, driver’s license, medical insurance cards, credit and debit cards) and leave one set with your parents in the U.S. Save the other one for your home stay in Spain.
+- Make two photocopies of all wallet or purse documents (American and, once in Spain, Spanish university id cards, driver’s license, medical insurance cards, credit and debit cards) and leave one set with your parents in the U.S. Save the other one for your home stay in Spain.
 The photocopies will speed replacement in the case of loss or theft.
 Leave all documents you cannot use abroad at home in the U.S. (library cards, American store cards, etc.).

 - Scarf, gloves and hat